dcompgriff/ML_OD_Benchmarking/docs/766project/content/post/deep-object-detection-benchmarking.md

 Modern machine learning performance metrics are generally centered on precision, recall, AUC for ROC curves, Precision/Recall Curves, and

+## Special Thanks

+Special thanks to Matt Nichols <a href="//github.com/mattuyw" class="icon-github" target="_blank" title="Github"></a> for providing us access to his 8 GPU bitcoin mining machine!
+Without access to such a powerful system, this project would not have been possible.

 ## Appendix